 Clinical and fieldwork experiences are an integral part of the educational experience of Cabarrus College students.
-Prior to enrolling in the first clinical course in any major, students are required to submit evidence of current BLS for healthcare providers as well as up to date immunization requirements.
+Prior to enrolling in the first clinical course in any major, students are required to submit evidence of current American Heart Association Heartcode BLS for healthcare providers as well as up to date immunization requirements.
 Placement into specific sites is determined by and is the responsibility of the faculty of the program.
 Students are expected to follow the guidelines developed by Cabarrus College of Health Sciences and the individual agencies regarding expected behaviors.
 Each agency reserves the right to require proof of the student's health insurance coverage, evidence of a criminal background check and recent drug screen, and to determine the appropriateness of the student's conduct and activity for purposes of continuing at the facility.
 Should a clinical or fieldwork site require additional screening (e.g. drug, background check, etc.), the student will be responsible for any associated costs.
 Students are expected to provide their own transportation to and from the affiliating agencies.

 Students who participate in patient care activities may be exposed to infectious diseases.
 Students are required to demonstrate competency in the selection, donning and doffing of Personal Protective Equipment prior to starting clinical experiences.
 If a student cannot demonstrate this competency, he/she should not enter any clinical environment.
 Students are encouraged to always practice good hygiene and social distancing to reduce the likelihood of contracting or spreading infectious disease.

 Atrium Health is not liable for any potential exposure to, or acquisition of, infectious diseases that may result from student contact with patients or personnel in the clinical environment.
-Atrium Health is not liable for any delays in a student's academic progress due to isolation for or treatment of any infectious disease.
+Atrium Health is not liable for medical expenses related to testing or treatment of infectious diseases, nor is Atrium Health responsible for any delays in a student's academic progress due to isolation for or treatment of any infectious disease.
 If a student has a condition that places him/her at higher risk of severe illness from COVID-19 (i.e. pregnancy, diabetes, chronic respiratory complaints), the student is strongly encouraged to abstain from clinical experiences at this time and should discuss alternative assignments with his/her Program Chair and instructor(s).